ptcrash/Website/README.md

 To render draft pages, add the `-D` flag to either the `hugo server` to run the temp server and `hugo -d docs` to render to the docs/ directory.

 ## Contributing
 PRs to correct spelling and grammar mistake are welcome.
-Please don't submit general changes; This is my own personal project and I like the way it looks.
+Please don't submit general changes; This is my own personal project, not a watering hole.
+Discourse is encouraged via the comment section on each post.

 ## License
 This blog is licensed under Apache 2.0.
 All of my writing is licensed under the Creative Commons Attribution 4.0 International License.